jguegant/tech.blog/content/C++/dense-hash-map.md

 ```

 Interesting!
 The compiler is spitting a lot more operations.
 Wouldn't it be simpler to keep `idiv` here?
 A single operation...
-Believe or not, your compiler is as smart as a whip and wouldn't do this extra work without significant gains.
+Believe it or not, your compiler is as smart as a whip and wouldn't do this extra work without significant gains.
 So we can clearly extrapolate that our innocent `idiv` must be seriously costly if it happens to be less efficient than a couple of other operations.

 So how can we optimize this modulo operation without using `idiv` or a constant?